Mike's poetry collections are as follows. (For more information click on the title)

-The Man Who Wasn't Ever Here from Wayleave Press continues the story of Mike's Irish grandfather which first appeared as a sequence in Anglicised by Common Use.
+The Man Who Wasn't Ever Here from Wayleave Press extends and elaborates the story of Mike's Irish grandfather which began as a poem sequence in his first book Anglicised by Common Use (1998).
 As the book's preface tells us:

 Our forebears leave few traces of themselves, unless they stumble briefly into the roving spotlight of recorded history.
 Thomas Ovans was born in Ireland in the 1850s but came as a shipyard worker to Middlesbrough, where he changed his name to Evans and got married (one small step towards becoming my grandfather).
 He later went to sea with P&O as a ship’s engineer; and family folklore, supported by a little photographic evidence, says he formed a shipboard friendship with the opera singer Nellie Melba.
 It is fact not folklore that he came from the same part of County Leitrim as Seán MacDermott, one of the leaders of the 1916 Easter Rising.
 Thomas himself became a posthumous news item in 1917 when his ship hit a mine in the Indian Ocean.